-A student registered at the department shall, at all times, comply with the Student Code of Conduct outlined in the DUT General Handbook
+A student registered at the department shall, always, comply with the Student Code of Conduct outlined in the DUT General Handbook.

-12.3.1.Minimum Entry Requirement:
+12.3.1.
+Minimum Entry Requirement:

 No person shall be registered for the qualification unless that person is in possession of the following: